-We post our news on our Facebook page, which is freely accessible to everyone.
+We post our news and ongoing updates on our Facebook page, which is freely accessible to everyone.
 You can open this page in a new browser window or tab by clicking here.

 22 June 2019